msudol/hubot-discobot/README.md

 # hubot-discobot

-A hubot adapter for the Discord.js API
+A Hubot adapter for Discord, using the Discord.js API

 ## Information